Krishna-Kudre/DAA-Practicals/README.md

 **Conclusion:**
 The Dynamic Programming approach solves the Coin Change problem efficiently by storing previously calculated results.
 It avoids repeated calculations and gives the minimum number of coins required.

+**Practical 8.
+Implementation of Graph and Searching (DFS and BFS).**

+**Summary:**
+BFS: Visits nodes level by level and uses a queue.DFS: Goes as deep as possible before backtracking and uses recursion/stack.Both algorithms are used for graph traversal and searching.

+**Conclusion:**
+BFS and DFS are important graph traversal algorithms.
+BFS is useful for level-wise traversal and shortest paths in unweighted graphs, while DFS is useful for exploring paths and solving problems involving backtracking.